openchange/website/api/mapistore_http/source/index.rst

 .. http:post:: /folders/

-   :synopsis: Creates a new folder and returns its ID.
+   :synopsis: Create a new folder and return its ID.
               ``parent_id`` and ``PidTagDisplayName``` are required.
               Other folder attributes are optional.